Eden Gardens State Park: Recreational activities

 The park's amenities include a historic 1897 house filled with antiques where tours are given from 10:00 am through 3:00 p.m. on the hour, every hour, Thursday through Monday (the house is closed on Tuesdays and Wednesdays for maintenance).
 There are ornamental gardens with heritage roses, camellias, azaleas, as well as a butterfly garden and a reflection pond filled with water lilies and large koi.
 For those that like the more natural look, there are nature trails as well as picnic areas and a fishing dock.

 Those with paddle-craft can enter Tucker Bayou or venture out to the Choctawhatchee Bay.
 There is an Annual Camellia Festival held in February and a Christmas Luminary Event is held before Christmas.
 Easter events are also held.

 Event venue

-This park is rentable for special events, such as reunions, photo sessions, and weddings.
+This park is able to be reserved for special events, such as reunions, photo sessions, and weddings.

 Friends of Eden Gardens

 The “Friends of Eden Gardens State Park” was founded as a volunteer organization to assist the state park staff in repairing, maintaining and enhancing the park.